-Policies and Legislation
+Policies

-1. Were Tribal Jurisdiction Program funds used to develop, substantially revise, or implement policies or protocols or to develop or promote State, local, or tribal legislation and policies during the current reporting period?
+3. Were Tribal Jurisdiction Program funds used to develop, substantially revise, or implement policies or protocols or to develop or promote State, local, or Tribal policies during the current reporting period?

-If Tribal Jurisdiction Program funds were used to developed, substantially revise, and/or implement policies or protocols, or to develop or promoted State, local, or tribal legislation and policies during the current reporting period, select "yes."
-This includes if Tribal Jurisdiction Program-funded staff worked directly on these activities.
+If Tribal Jurisdiction Program funds were used to developed, substantially revise, and/or implement policies or protocols, or to develop or promoted State, local, or Tribal policies during the current reporting period, select "yes."
+This includes if Tribal Jurisdiction Programfunded staff worked directly on these activities.

-2. Type of organizations/agencies in which policies or protocols were developed, substantially revised, or implemented
+4. Type of organizations/agencies in which policies or protocols were developed, substantially revised, or implemented